pokealarm/pokealarm/docs/configuration/alarms/discord.rst

 `url`           Link to be added to notification text            ``<gmaps>`` `body`          Additional text to be added to the message       ``Available until <24h_time>(<time_left>).`` `content`       Text before the Discord embed
+`fields`        A set of fields.
+See below for more information.
 =============== ================================================ ===========================================

 .. note::